xmtp/xmtp-dot-org/docs/client-sdk/javascript/tutorials/start-messaging.md

 **To start messaging with XMTP:**

-1. **Pick an identity** you want to use to message with XMTP.
+1. **Pick the identity** you want to use to message with XMTP.

     You can use an Ethereum address to start.

-    If you have an [ENS name](https://ens.domains/) or [Lens handle](https://claim.lens.xyz/), you can use it instead.
-These human-readable web3 identities make it easier for you to share your address so others can message you.
+    If you have an [ENS name](https://ens.domains/) or [Lens handle](https://claim.lens.xyz/) associated with the address, you can tell people to use it to message you instead of using your full Ethereum address.

     Don’t have an Ethereum address?
 [Create a MetaMask wallet](https://metamask.io/) to get one.

 2. **Pick an app.**

    - [Converse](https://getconverse.app/) (iOS): Works with Ethereum addresses, ENS names, and Lens handles